othmar52/instrupella/README.md

   - [ ] sortable tracklist
   - [ ] scroll to top button in tracklist
   - [ ] highlight loaded track in tracklist
+  - [ ] add flag to database for marking tracks with changing tempo/downbeat (+ comment column)

 ### general
   - [ ] metronome (generic track on 2nd deck)